 3. A monthly stipend

-4. Student housing
+4. Student Housing

-6. Internship/practicum opportunity including local transportation costs if needed
+6. Internship/practicum opportunity, including local transportation costs if needed

 7. Opportunity to attend one conference to present research findings, applied to and awarded competitively, as per the guidelines for Graduate Student Support Grants

-8. Two annual round-trip economy air ticket from home to campus; or housing and living stipend to continue approved program activities on campus during breaks for students unable to return home because of circumstances outside of their control
+8. Two annual round-trip economy air tickets from home to campus; or housing and living stipend to continue approved program activities on campus during breaks for students unable to return home because of circumstances outside of their control

-Responsibilities of Fellows:
+Responsibilities of TLG Students

 - Students must maintain full-time status throughout their graduate studies

 - Students are expected to complete their degrees within two years from their date of admission

 - Successfully complete at least one gender studies graduate-level course

 - Successfully complete a TLG academic English writing course

 - Successfully complete leadership/civic engagement workshops assigned throughout the program